Radbuglet/providers/README.md

 `IProvider` is a TypeScript type alias that takes in the constructors of the classes an object provides and generates an interface populated with a unique field for every type.
 This, alongside its aliases `$` and `P$` are the only exports of the library.
 Because all these exports are just type aliases and interfaces, there is no actual runtime cost for using this library.

 In order to ensure that every providing getter is unique, this library uses symbols.
-Thus, in order for a class to be providable, it must have a read-only static field named `type` that contains a unique symbol, like so:
+Thus, in order for a class to be providable, it must have a read-only static field named `type` that contains a unique symbol.

 ```typescript
 class MyClass {